Azure/azure-sdk-for-java/sdk/keyvault/azure-security-keyvault-administration/README.md

     ```

 ### Authenticate the client
-In order to interact with the Azure Key Vault service, you'll need to create an instance of the [KeyClient](#create-key-client) class.
+In order to interact with the Azure Key Vault service, you'll need to create an instance of the [KeyVaultAccessControlClient](#create-access-control-client) class.
 You would need a **vault url** and **client secret credentials (client id, client secret, tenant id)** to instantiate a client object using the default `DefaultAzureCredential` examples shown in this document.

 The `DefaultAzureCredential` way of authentication by providing client secret credentials is being used in this getting started section but you can find more ways to authenticate with [azure-identity][azure_identity].